arnodelorme/wp15/usecase-2.2/README.md

 apptainer pull mriqc-24.0.0.sif docker://nipreps/mriqc:24.0.0
 ```

-### Legal aspects of the software

-The Apptainer software is licensed under [BSD-3-Clause](https://apptainer.org/docs/admin/main/license.html).

-The MRIQC software is licensed under [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html).

 ### Executing the pipeline

-Executing the pipeline from the Linux command-line to generate the output data is done using the following:
+Executing the pipeline from the Apptainer image is done like this:

 ```console
 mkdir output